How has the contracting of NBOCA changed in 2023?

 How are patient data being collected in NATCAN?

 In order to reduce burden on hospital staff, the audits in NATCAN, similar to the existing audits in prostate and lung cancer, do not ‘collect’ clinical data.
 The cancer audits utilise the nationally mandated flows of data from hospitals to the National Disease Registration Service (NDRS) in NHSE and the Wales Cancer Network in Public Health Wales.
-Each NATCAN audit will publish a minimum dataset, comprising relevant data items for each cancer site, which hospitals can check are being completed and submitted to NDRS or the Wales Cancer Network.
+Each NATCAN publishes a minimum dataset [NBOCA Key COSD Data Items 2023/24], comprising relevant data items for each cancer site, which hospitals can check are being completed and submitted to NDRS or the Wales Cancer Network.

 NBOCA still encourages clinicians to engage with coders and data administrators to ensure data accuracy, especially on staging information provided to NDRS and the Welsh Cancer Network.